Denisa2004/Recipe-Website/README.md

-The website can be accessed using this link: https://statuesque-liger-573ef2.netlify.app/proiect
+The website can be accessed here https://statuesque-liger-573ef2.netlify.app/proiect